Mitch McConnell calls Trump 'responsible' for Capitol riot, after voting to acquit | DW | 13.02.2021

 He called Trump's antics leading up to the siege "a disgraceful dereliction of duty."

-Washington's most powerful Republican denounced Trump just minutes after he voted to convict the former president.
+Washington's most powerful Republican denounced Trump just minutes after he voted to acquit the former president.

-In total 57 senators voted to convict, with 43 voting to acquit, falling short of the two-thirds majority needed to find him guilty.
+In total 57 senators voted to convict Trump, with 43 opting to acquit, falling short of the two-thirds majority needed to find him guilty.

+While most Republican senators backed Trump, seven broke ranks and joined the Democrats, voting to convict the former president.

+One of those Republicans who voted to convict was Bill Cassidy, who tweeted a video saying: "Our Constitution and our country is more important than any one person.
+I voted to convict President Trump because he is guilty."

 While still the leader of the Senate, McConnell did not act on a request to have the chamber called into session so Trump could be tried while still in office.